 The Quality Team will assess your request for a Stage 2 investigation and will inform you within three working days if we are able to escalate your complaint to Stage 2.

 A senior member of staff will then consider your service complaint and aim to provide you with a response within twenty working days.

 The decision at Stage 2 is the end of our complaints about the service procedure.

 How to contact us to make a service complaint

-When you call us our reception service will put you through to the relevant member of staff who can take down your complaint over the telephone.
-A manager will provide a written response.
+When you call us our reception service will arrange for a member of the Quality Team to call you back within five working days, in order to take down your complaint over the telephone.
+The Quality Team will provide a written response.

 - send us an email to email@example.com

 - send a letter to: Housing Ombudsman Service, PO Box 152, Liverpool, L33 7WQ

 We can’t discuss individual cases on social media.
 Should you submit a service complaint by Twitter we will refer you to the relevant team for a response.